ffraenz/redoid/README.md

 {
     var easing = easingFunctions[i];

-    // wait for 1 second and log the easing method dioder.delay(1000, function() { console.log('' + this); }.bind(easing));
+    // wait for 1 second and log the easing method used dioder.delay(1000, function() { console.log('' + this); }.bind(easing));

     // animate to the other color using easing